tensorflow/examples/lite/examples/object_detection/android/README.md

 *   You need an Android device and Android development environment with minimum API 21.

-*   Android Studio 3.2 or later.
+*   Android Studio 4.2 or above.

 ### Building